Metals · 2024

 +Is there Manganese in Sugar Land, TX tap water?

-Yes — Sugar Land, TX's 2024 Consumer Confidence Report lists Manganese at 6.3 ug/L. Sugar Land, TX's 2024 Manganese measurement is below the federal limit of 50 ug/L (MCL).
+Yes — Sugar Land, TX's 2024 Consumer Confidence Report lists Manganese at 6.3 ug/L. Sugar Land, TX's 2024 report shows Manganese detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Manganese in drinking water?